pantuza/domino-problem/README.md

 ### Description

-During [Python Brasil [12]](http://2016.pythonbrasil.org.br/) in FLorianópolis I took a cab and the driver listened me talking with my friends about computer science stuff.
+During [Python Brasil [12]](http://2016.pythonbrasil.org.br/) in FLorianópolis - Brazil I took a cab and the taxi driver, called Luiz, listened me and my friends talking about computer science stuff.
-Then he look at us and said: "Are you from google generation?".
+Then he look at us with a smiling face and said: "Are you from google generation?".

-We obviosly answer: "yeah, we are! rsrs" Then he said: "Let's see if you can solve that problem...", and he described the **Dominó problem**.
+We obviosly answer: "hell yeah, we are! rsrs" Then he said: "Let's see if you can solve this problem...", and he described the **Dominó problem**.
+Luiz is a former economist.
+Nowadays he is a taxi driver that drop puzzles in his passengers!

 ### Problem